telerik/blazor-docs/knowledge-base/grid-hide-pager-when-no-data.md

 ## Solution

-The following information applies to the TreeList as well.
-The Grid and the TreeList reuse CSS classes and styles.
+The following information applies to the Grid and TreeList.
+The two components reuse CSS classes and styles.

 When `Pageable="true"`, the Grid renders a pager at all times, no matter how many items the component shows.